sorbet/sorbet/website/docs/type-annotations.md

 end
 ```

-## Why can't Sorbet infer the types my instance variables?
+## Limitations on instance variable inference

-A current shortcoming of Sorbet is in many cases it cannot reuse static type
+A current shortcoming of Sorbet is that in many cases it cannot reuse static
-knowledge in order to automatically determine the type of an instance or class
+type knowledge in order to automatically determine the type of an instance or
-variable.
-In the following example, Sorbet will naturally understand that `@x`
+class variable.
+In the following example, Sorbet will naturally understand that
-is of type `Integer`, but it cannot determine the static type of `@y` without a
+`@x` is of type `Integer`, but it cannot determine the static type of `@y`
-`T.let` and therefore treats it as `T.untyped`:
+without a `T.let` and therefore treats it as `T.untyped`:

 ```ruby
 class Foo